7yl4r/dahde-db/README.md

-# DAHDE-database
+# DAHDE-DB
-This Designed Around Human Data Entry (DAHDE) Database concept is a human-UI-first approach to a document-database made for easy data-entry.
+The Designed Around Human Data Entry (DAHDE) Database concept is a human-UI-first approach to a document-database made for easy data-entry.

 This is only a concept.
 It currently has no functioning parts.